-A bit like [SIS's] point, some of the kind of hardcore capabilities that were necessary to keep in the business we maintained and then, really, as the reviews and the discussion around what happened in Crimea really brought minds more to the fore again on Russia, that then led us to move in ramping up again.
+A bit like [SIS's] point, some of the kind of hardcore capabilities that were necessary to keep in the business we maintained and then, really, as the reviews and the discussion around what happened in Crimea really brought minds more to the fore again on Russia, that then led us to move in ramping up again.90

-- 74. We fully recognise the very considerable pressures on the Agencies since 9/11, and that they have a finite amount of resource, which they must focus on operational priorities.
-Nevertheless, reacting to the here and now is inherently inefficient and in our opinion until recently, the Government had badly underestimated the Russian threat and the response it required. - 75.
-Accepting the counter-terrorism pressures on the operational organisations, there is nevertheless a question over the approach taken by the policy departments.
-We have previously discussed the extent to which economic policy dictated the opening up of the UK to Russian investment.
-This indicates a failure of the security policy departments to engage with this issue to the extent that the UK now faces a threat from Russia within its own borders.
-What appears to have been a somewhat laissez-faire policy approach is less easy to forgive than the response of the busy Agencies.
-We welcome the fact that this has now been recognised and appears to be changing.
+74. We fully recognise the very considerable pressures on the Agencies since 9/11, and that they have a finite amount of resource, which they must focus on operational priorities.
+Nevertheless, reacting to the here and now is inherently inefficient and - in our opinion - until recently, the Government had badly underestimated the Russian threat and the response it required.91

-&lt;sup>87 Oral evidence - MI5, \\\ December 2018.
+87 Oral evidence - MI5, December 2018.